reshinto/Basic_technologies_revision/c#_summary.md

     * Class can inherit from another class
     * Both structs and classes can inherit from an interface
     * Both structs and classes cannot inherit from another struct (Struct are sealed types)
+### Abstract classes vs Interfaces
+* abstract classes can have implementations for some of its methods
+  * interfaces cannot have any implementations for all of its methods
+* abstract classes can have fields (variable declared outside of a method)
+  * interfaces cannot have fields
+* abstract classes can inherit from another abstract class or another interface
+  * interface can only inherit from another interface
+* abstract classes can only inherit from 1 class or multiple interfaces at the same time
+  * interface can only inherit from 1 or multiple interfaces at the same time
+* abstract class members can have access modifiers (public, private, protected, etc)
+  * interface cannot have access modifiers